DOCTORATE IN COMMUNICATION

 - Non-certified copy of the bachelor's degree registered in the National Superintendency of University Education (SUNEDU).
 Not applicable to Ulima graduates.

-- One-page Statement of Purpose explaining applicant's objectives and how this program is aligned to his/her professional and academic aspirations.
+- One-page Statement of Purpose explaining applicant's objectives and how this program is aligned to professional and academic aspirations.

 GRADUATE PROFILE

-Research skills
+Research Skills

-Critical thinking
+Critical Thinking

-Analytical skills
+Analytical Skills

-Communication skills
+Communication Skills

 To obtain the graduate status, students must:

-- Complete the curriculum.
+- Complete the study program.

 To obtain the academic degree, students must:

-- Hold the graduate status.
+- Hold graduate status.

 - Comply with all requirements set forth in the rules and regulations.